Illinois Craft Grower License

 To become a craft grower in the state of Illinois, your company must submit its licensing process for a craft grower license from the Department of Agriculture.
+You also must have the best application as it is a merit based license.
 In order to qualify for a craft grower license, an applicant must receive at least 75% of the points available.
+The craft grower winners from 2022 all had scores over 98.4% of the points.
+Many of the next craft growers will result from a lawsuit.

-In the 2020 round of 40, the craft grower applicants that receive at least 75% of the points will be eligible to win a craft grower’s license.
 The licenses will be awarded first to the highest-scoring applicants, then down the line until all licenses have been awarded.
-Therefore, getting the maximum points available in every section of the licensing process is very important.
+Therefore, getting the maximum points available in every section of the licensing process is very important & our Illinois cannabis lawyers have done this before.

 - In 2021 another 60 craft grower’s licenses will be awarded by the Illinois Department of Agriculture on the same basis – unless there is an amendment, subscribe to our newsletter to stay on top of Illinois Cannabis license news.

-What is an Illinois Craft Grower License for Cannabis?
+How much cannabis can an Illinois Craft Grower License grow?

 RELATED POST: Getting a Job in the Cannabis Industry